Create form fields

 Create a radio button group

-Unlike the other types of widgets, radio buttons must be created as a group.
-So for coordinate parameters x
+Unlike other field types, radio buttons must be created as a group.
+Therefore, for the coordinate parameters x

 and y

-, you must specify a list of coordinates for each radio button under the group you are creating, and the length of the list must be more than one.
+, you must specify a list of coordinates for each radio button within the group, and the list must contain more than one coordinate.

-Other than that, radio button creation shares almost the same parameters as checkbox:
+Otherwise, radio button creation shares almost the same parameters as a checkbox:

 from PyPDFForm import PdfWrapper